 My work includes both large-scale and small-scale experiments, genetic analyses, predictive modelling and theory development.
 Its stakeholder focus is broad and ranges from academic development, to local community work, government policy and industry standards.
 A large part of my work is trans-disciplinary and as a member of SLU:s Futures Lab we collaborate on ways for sustainable Futures.

-* the under graduate course Naturvårdsbiologi - Conservation Biology BI 1244 that runs annually
+I am the head organiser and teach on the course Naturvårdsbiologi - Conservation Biology BI 1244

 I supervise master projects within ecology in a wide spectrum of areas and in different taxa.